Dacid99/Emailkasten/DEVELOPMENT.md

 pytest test
 ```

+If you want to test your changes manually, you can use the files in docker/debug/ to build and create a debug docker image.

+It uses djangos runserver instead of gunicorn, allowing you to manipulate the source and static files while the server is runnning, e.g. via docker exec.

 ## Validation and Linting

 You can use the tools in tools/ to lint and check your changes.